You're using an outdated browser. This website will not display correctly and some features will not work.

 1. Mark on the ground the location of the member’s underground infrastructure and provide a written document containing information respecting the location of the underground infrastructure.

 2. State in writing that none of the member’s underground infrastructure will be affected by the excavation or dig.
 2022, c.
 9, Sched.
 2, s.
-6 (1).
+6 (1); 2024, c.
+1, s.
+9 (4).

 (11) The time limit set out in subsection (10) shall not apply and a different time limit shall apply if the project owner and dedicated locator agree in writing to another time limit and, if a different time limit is agreed to, the project owner shall promptly notify the Corporation of the different time limit.
 2022, c.
 9, Sched.
 2, s.
 6 (1).